 Second, only patients with a scheduled appointment time will be allowed to enter the office.
 We request that any companions who come with you wait outside the building for you.
 Please contact your doctor before your appointment if you need special accommodation.
 Our office has also been rearranged to promote social distancing.
 We appreciate you being on time so that we can bring you back promptly to an exam room upon your arrival.

 Third, doctors and staff will be wearing masks in the office.
 Doctors will also be wearing other protective equipment during your visit.
 While maintaining a clean office has always been our practice, we have added extra precautions based on CDC recommendations to ensure our office is sanitized frequently before and after your visit.

 At this moment, our office is working with Northwestern Medicine and local public health departments to ensure our patients get vaccines when eligible.
 Northwestern Medicine is sending invitations via MyChart to get vaccinations directly to eligible patients; these invitations will be based on priority (at the moment that includes people 40 and older with at least one high-risk condition).
 If invited, you will be told how to schedule an appointment to get the vaccine.
 We hope to be able to give the vaccine in our office in the future once doses become more readily available.
 At this time, our office does not not have a wait list.

-We now have some information about how to sign up to get vaccinated if you are eligible.
 Please remember that doses are still limited so appointment availability may still be limited; it may still take some effort to schedule an appointment time.
 We recommend checking things on a regular basis as new appointments will open up.

 The state of Illinois has a web site listing vaccination locations across the state; go to https://coronavirus.illinois.